Nikiya Harris Dodd

-Nikiya Q. Dodd, formerly Nikiya Harris (born February 22, 1975) is a Wisconsin educator and politician who formerly served as a County Supervisor of Milwaukee County, Wisconsin from 2010 through 2012, and as a Democratic member of the Wisconsin State Senate representing the 6th Senate district from 2013 to 2017.
-She served on the Milwaukee Common Council from 2018, but has announced her retirement by the end of November 2022.
+Nikiya Q. Dodd, formerly Nikiya Harris (born February 22, 1975) is a Wisconsin educator and politician who formerly served as a county supervisor of Milwaukee County, Wisconsin from 2010 through 2012, and as a Democratic member of the Wisconsin State Senate representing the 6th Senate district from 2013 to 2017.
+She served on the Milwaukee Common Council from 2018 until retiring at the end of November 2022.

 Early life, education, and career

 Nikiya Harris was born and raised in Milwaukee.
 She is a graduate of Washington High School.
 A former pre-school teacher and pre-college coordinator, she graduated from the University of Wisconsin–Milwaukee with a bachelor's degree in community education and a master's degree in adult education.

 Prior to serving in elected office, Harris worked in fund development for the Urban Ecology Center.
 Through her work, she empowered families to take back their neighborhoods and communities through environmental initiatives such as urban gardening, safe and clean parks, and involvement in recreational activities.